 Swedish pancakes store beautifully, so you can a batch and enjoy them throughout the week.

-Storing: Let the pancakes cool completely then layer parchment paper between each one to prevent them from sticking together.
-Put them into a zip-top bag or a covered container and store them for up to 3 days in the fridge or up to 3 months in the freezer.
+- Storing: Let the pancakes cool completely then layer parchment paper between each one to prevent them from sticking together.
+Put them into a zip-top bag or a covered container and store them for up to 3 days in the fridge.

 Looking for more easy breakfast recipes?
-Check out my tater tot breakfast casserole, easy frittata, and overnight oats!
+Check out breakfast croissant casserole, tater tot breakfast casserole, easy frittata, and overnight oats!

 More Sweet Breakfast Recipes